lukasholtkamp/b.ob/README.md

   A way to remotely stop the b.ob should be considered.
 </div>

+<h1>Definition of Done</h1>
+With each new increment, b.ob needs to fulfill the following points:
+<strong>Safety: b.ob cannot move two cotton blocks stacked on top of each other.</strong>
+<strong>Safety: b.obs internat components are safe</strong>
+<strong>After adding the new feature: run a system test with a colleague</strong>
+<strong>Merge the new code for the increment with a pull request</strong>
+<strong>Get a code review by one of your team members (Clean Code)</strong>
 <h1>Team Agreements</h1>
 As a team we hold each other accountable to the following rules:<p>
   <h2>We will be in office three times a week, on Monday, Tuesday and Wednesday.</h2>